northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 Wellington should be universally accessible.
 Seniors, wheelchair users, and parents with strollers can benefit from the pedestrianization of streets.
 The public consultation we're requesting will be an opportunity to prioritize vulnerable road users and re-imagine our infrastructure for inclusivity and accessibility.

 Wellington currently has a number of accessibility obstacles.
 A pedestrian street would be an opportunity to resolve these issues by adding access ramps, and in the future, [raising the street](https://hudsoncountyview.com/n-j-group-names-jersey-citys-newark-ave-pedestrian-plaza-municipal-project-of-the-year/) to be level with storefront doors.
-For now in the summer, we have additional curb access ramps in the summer, and reserved accessible parking on cross-streets.
+For now in the summer, we have additional curb access ramps and reserved accessible parking on cross-streets.

 <figure>
   <img src="/img/q-and-a/business-stairs.jpg" alt="Two steps leading to the front door of a grocery store on Wellington" />